-TUX Case is made in limited edition in Bologna (Italy) by CAD2001 exclusively for Acme Systems and was created following the idea by Sergio Tanzilli and Roberto Asquini to create a TUX toy that both represents Linux and runs it inside.
+the Sergio Tanzilli and Roberto Asquini idea to create a TUX toy that both represents Linux and runs it inside.

 TUX case stands seventeen centimeters tall, with a girth of almost 34 cm and is composed of six parts in coloured PVC.

-If you have any new photos to add, please email us with a brief decription of the place or an explanation about the site or event.
+TUX case all over the world is a collection of photos sent by TUX case owners from everywhere who took ispiration from the French movie Le Fabuleux Destin d'Amèlie Poulain.
+If you have any new photos to add, please email us with a brief decription of the place or an explanation about the site or event

 Plastic puppet that resembles the very popular Linux icon TUX drawn by Larry Ewing.